nus-cs2103-AY2223S1/tp/docs/UserGuide_CS2101.md

 While there is no available command at the moment, you can find the next available class through a series of steps.

-1. Use find command, to find a specific day: `find dt/2022-11-07` will find the students who have classes on `2022-11-07`
+1. Use [find command](#finding-a-student-find), to find a specific day: `find dt/2022-11-07` will find the students who have classes on `2022-11-07`
-2. Use sort command, to sort by class: `sort class asc`.
+2. Use [sort command](#sort-the-displayed-students-sort), to sort by class: `sort class asc`.
-3. View each class until you find the slot you want.
+3. View each class for the student under the [Student List](#ui-overview) until you find the slot you want.

 [↑ Back to top](#table-of-contents)